hunterirving/mixapps/readme.md

 # 💿 mixapps

-resurrect the lost art of <a href="https://ihavethatonvinyl.com/liner-notes/the-lost-art-of-the-mixtape/">mixtape</a><a href="https://melos.audio/blogs/information/the-lost-art-of-the-mixtape">-making</a> by packaging folders of .mp3s as progressive web apps.
+resurrect the lost art of <a href="https://ihavethatonvinyl.com/liner-notes/the-lost-art-of-the-mixtape/">mixtape</a><a href="https://melos.audio/blogs/information/the-lost-art-of-the-mixtape">-making</a> by packaging playlists as shareable apps that work offline.

 <p align="center">
 	<img src="readme_images/collection.jpeg" width="550">